AmazingYe-oss/edu-rag-bot/README_EN.md

 The delivery pipeline workflow:

-1. Developers push code to the business repository.
+1. Developers push code to the business repository (main branch).
 2. GitHub Actions automatically triggers the CI pipeline.
-3. CI executes the Docker image build.
+3. CI executes Docker image build (multi-stage build optimization).
-4. Trivy scans the image for vulnerabilities, implementing Shift-Left Security.
-5. Upon passing the scan, the image is pushed to Alibaba Cloud ACR.
+4. Image is pushed to Alibaba Cloud ACR (tagged with both latest and commit SHA).
-6. CI automatically updates the Image Tag in the GitOps configuration repository.
+5. CI automatically updates the Image Tag in the GitOps configuration repository.
-7. ArgoCD continuously monitors the GitOps repository for changes.
+6. ArgoCD continuously monitors the GitOps repository for changes.
-8. ArgoCD synchronizes the desired state to the Kubernetes cluster.
+7. ArgoCD synchronizes the desired state to the Kubernetes cluster.
-9. Kubernetes performs a rolling update to complete the deployment.
+8. Kubernetes performs a rolling update to complete the deployment.

 ---